ANZ paid the 2019 Final Dividend of 80 cents per ordinary share on 18 December 2019.

-The Record Date for the 2019 Interim Dividend was 14 May 2019 and the last date for making DRP, BOP and Foreign Currency elections was 15 May 2019.
+The Record Date for the 2019 Final Dividend was 12 November 2019 and the last date for making DRP, BOP and Foreign Currency elections was 13 November 2019.

 ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or the United Kingdom will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

-The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2019 Interim Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on ASX and Chi-X during the ten trading days commencing 17 May 2019, and then rounded to the nearest whole cent but if the fraction was one half of a cent the amount was rounded down to the nearest whole cent.
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2019 Interim Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 15 May 2019.
+The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2019 Final Dividend is the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on ASX and Chi-X during the ten trading days commencing 15 November 2019, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount will be rounded down to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2019 Final Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Daylight Time) on 13 November 2019.